Silk Road Explorer

 Arrive home today.

-Important Note: Above prices include Fuel surcharges and tipping of $466 (correct as at Dec 2013 and subject to change).
-Please note the Tipping amount of USD98 (AUD106) is payable on arrival in China.
+Cathay Pacific Airways - Above prices include fuel surcharges and tipping of $201.
+Please note the Tipping amount of USD98 (AUD107) is payable on arrival in China.

 Though status is regularly updated, availability above is indicative only, not live and hence does not guarantee that space is available on your selected tour when you or your agent calls Wendy Wu Tours to book.
 Booking early is the only way to ensure availability of your selected departure date.